Arnie Robinson: Honors

 In 2000, Robinson was inducted into the USATF National Track and Field Hall of Fame.
 He was voted into the San Diego Sport Association's Breitbard Hall of Fame in 1984, and the California Community College Athletic Association Track and Field Hall of Fame in 2007.

 On April 13, 2013, San Diego Mesa College honored Robinson by naming their Invitational (Arnie Robinson Invite hosted in San Diego at Mesa College) after him, and presenting him with an award.

 Personal life

 In 2000, Robinson was seriously injured in an auto accident when a drunk driver hit his car.
 After he recovered, he became the coach of the USA Track & Field long jump team at the 2003 world championships.

 In 2005, he was diagnosed with a form of brain cancer, glioblastoma, and was told he would only live another six months.

 Later in life, Robinson took up a new hobby, building houses.

 His first marriage to Cynthia Eley ended in divorce.
 He has a son, Paul, born shortly before Robinson retired from competing.
 He had three sisters and a younger brother who died in 2011.

 Death

 Robinson began having trouble breathing and excessive coughing around mid-November 2020.
-He died on December 1, 2020, at the age of 72, after contracting COVID-19 during the COVID-19 pandemic in San Diego.
+He died on December 1, 2020, at the age of 72, after testing positive for COVID-19 the week before amidst the COVID-19 pandemic in San Diego.